codetricity/theta_oct_2020_community_update/README.md

 ## Problem Description and Fixes

-For Android mobile application targeting API 29, the Wi-Fi hotspot connection functions are deprecated.
+For Android mobile applications targeting API 29, the Wi-Fi hotspot connection functions are deprecated.
 When using the `NetworkSpecifier` function, API calls to the RICOH THETA fail.

 ## Credit and Thanks

-This [problem](https://community.theta360.guide/t/solved-ricoh-theta-connection-issue-using-android-api-29/6127?u=craig) and [solution](https://community.theta360.guide/t/solved-ricoh-theta-connection-issue-using-android-api-29/6127/6?u=craig) was reported by [saleh](https://community.theta360.guide/u/saleh/summary).
+[Problem](https://community.theta360.guide/t/solved-ricoh-theta-connection-issue-using-android-api-29/6127?u=craig) and [solution](https://community.theta360.guide/t/solved-ricoh-theta-connection-issue-using-android-api-29/6127/6?u=craig) were reported by [saleh](https://community.theta360.guide/u/saleh/summary).
 Thanks.

 ## Changes to Google Play Store Requirements